josejhkim/tp/docs/DeveloperGuide.md

 **MSS**
 1. User decides to add a new table.
-2. User enters the command eg. `addTable tid/4 c/8` with the desired table's ID and capacity.
+2. User enters the command the table ID.
 3. WeddingHero validates that the table ID is unique and that the capacity is a valid positive integer.
-4. WeddingHero adds the table to the current wedding selected by `setWedding`.
+4. WeddingHero adds the table to the current wedding
 5. WeddingHero displays a confirmation message indicating that the table has been successfully added.

-6. Use case ends.
+Use case ends.

 **Extensions:**